Causal Inference Under Approximate Neighborhood Interference: AS Variance Estimator

-While the first terms of both expressions can be ordered as in the no-interference case, the remaining terms cannot.
-The remaining term in \eqref{mybias} is an estimate of the covariances of unit-level exposure effects, but the remainder in \eqref{ASbias} does not have an obvious interpretation.
+While the first terms of both expressions can be ordered as in the no-interference case, the second terms cannot.
+As discussed in \autoref{svar}, the second term in \eqref{mybias} accounts for dependence between unit-level exposure effects due to interference, but the second term in \eqref{ASbias} does not have a clear interpretation.
 However, we can provide simulation evidence on magnitudes.